 But, is this really a surprise?
 Do we experience this in our lives as learners?
 Most of what I think I know and can do resulted from much more specific training and experience.
 I’m not a good carpenter, but I can cut boards and put them together (sometimes clumsily, but I can usually get it done).
 I learned how to do this by working on a lot of projects (and wasting wood, and making may trips to the hardware store).
 My wife is a book binder, and she makes beautiful custom books.
 Carpentry and book binding seem to share a lot of knowledge and skills: measuring, cutting, and joining.
 Someone might expect that learning how to measure, cut, and join wood might enable me to do those same skills and put a book together, and my wife might be able to use her skills on a carpentry project.
 But I can’t bind books, and she lets me put the bookshelves together.

 The inconvenient truth seems to be that knowledge and skills are mostly context dependent.
 If I want to learn how to play the ukulele, my background as a bass player may help me a little at the beginning, but not much.
 I’ll just have to practice.
 A lot.
 It’s wishful thinking to pretend that teaching a “creative thinking skills” unit will have lasting impact on students’ ability to be creative “across the board” in their lives.
 Learning to play chess well or learning Latin may have intrinsic value, but they won’t magically increase our “logical reasoning” skills.
-Learning to play an instrument or sing well is an inherently valuable activity, but it won’t dramatically increase “executive functioning” or necessarily improve student achievement in other classes.
+Learning to play an instrument or sing well is an inherently valuable activity, and some research indicates that music training has specific impacts on some aspects of executive functioning, but researchers are trying to figure out if these changes are long term and dependent on some specific kinds of direct instruction and modeling how to transfer what students learning in music classes to other contexts.
 Maybe we should just admit that far transfer isn’t likely to happen, and focus on helping students get the specific, contextual training they need to get the skills they want and need.

 Well, that was an interesting experience 🙂 Yesterday afternoon I challenged myself to try to make a video of the 3 box memory model presentation (an hour-ish long discussion that a colleague and I have been presenting to elementary schools).